whystarlix/whystarlix.github.io/content/projects.md

 +++
-title = "Projects"
+title = "Download"
-slug = "projects"
+slug = "download"
 +++

-I have created, contributed to and participated in many small projects.
-Here are some projects I'm proud of:
+Remember, i'm not responsible for any damage you made to your BlueStacks or any files.
+Here is download link: